ssanj/babyloncandle-docker/data/posts/2024-07-17-the-various-ways-of-calling-a-trait-method-in-rust.md

 comments: true
 ---

 There are many ways to invoke trait methods in Rust.
-This can get confusing quickly as some only work in specific situations.
+This can get confusing quickly as there are quite a few ways of doing this.

 ## What is a trait method?